heptarch/heptarch.github.io/drafts/demon.md

 *Ȣ.* "Who are you?"
 The little man looks at her slyly.
-"According to legend, the demon Ashmedai (אשמדאי) was trapped inside a box of rock, which was wrapped about with chains of iron and cast into the sea."
+"According to legend, the demon Ashmedai (אשמדאי) was trapped inside a box of rock, wrapped about with great chains of iron and cast into the sea."

 <p align="center">
   ⁂